• Skip to content

 Gut Health and Digestion

 One way that aloe vera can help address gut health is by improving one’s digestion.
-Aloe vera is full of enzymes (alliinase, alkaline phosphatase, amylase, bradykinase, carboxypeptidase, catalase, cellulase, lipase, and peroxidase).
-Since many people with Hashimoto’s are deficient in digestive enzymes, aloe vera’s high enzyme content can actually support digestion by breaking down carbohydrates and fats from foods.
+Aloe vera is high in enzymes like alliinase, alkaline phosphatase, amylase, bradykinase, carboxypeptidase, catalase, cellulase, lipase, and peroxidase.
+These enzymes can support digestion by breaking down carbohydrates and fats from foods.
+[27]

 Containing 75 active constituents, aloe vera is also abundant in saccharides (sugars).
 These sugars are an excellent source of fiber and prebiotics (a form of dietary fiber that acts as a fertilizer for probiotics – AKA good gut bacteria), which support the digestive tract in absorbing toxins and excess hormones.

-Interestingly, a study completed in 2012 showed the effects of aloe vera juice on the growth of the probiotic, Lactobacilli.
-The results showed an improvement in the growth of L. Acidophilus, L. Plantarum, and L. Casei in the lab.
+Interestingly, a study completed in 2012 showed the effects of aloe vera juice on the growth of the probiotic Lactobacilli.
+[29] The results showed an improvement in the growth of the different Lactobacilli species such as L. acidophilus, L. plantarum, and L. casei in the lab.
 This is helpful because increasing the amount of beneficial bacteria in one’s gut can put gut-related symptoms into remission!
+[30]

-I particularly like anything that helps with the growth of L. Casei, as this probiotic can help with breaking down casein, a common reactive protein present in dairy that many with Hashimoto’s and autoimmune conditions may find triggering.
-You can read more about why probiotics are beneficial for Hashimoto’s here.
+I particularly like anything that helps with the growth of L. casei, as this probiotic can help with breaking down casein, a common reactive protein present in dairy that many with Hashimoto’s and autoimmune conditions may find triggering.

 Liver Health – Impaired Ability to Handle Toxins